roecks/corono-project/README.md

 ![Corono App](Design/Corono-Overview.png)

 # Corono
-an open source initiative to build a privacy first mobile app which tracks Corona infections and digitizes contact research.
+an open source initiative to build a privacy first mobile app which tracks Corona symptoms and digitizes a form of contact research.
 This repository includes app development in React-Native.
-For other related projects in the build of Corono please see links on the bottom of this Readme.
+For other related projects in the build of Corono please see links on the bottom of document.

 ## Privacy
 The big challenge in Europe to launch such an application is privacy.
 How do we manage privacy in sharing ones medical information without breaching ones right for privacy.